 - File a complaint with the appropriate agency: If your employer does not address the wage violations or if you are uncomfortable discussing the issue with them, you can file a complaint with the appropriate agency.
 The Wage and Hour Division (WHD) of the Department of Labor handles wage-related complaints at the federal level.

-- Seek legal advice: If the wage violations are complex or if you encounter any challenges during the complaint process, contact DGP Law Firm immediately.
+- Seek legal advice: If the wage violations are complicated or if you encounter any challenges during the complaint process, contact Duddy, Goodwin & Pollard immediately.
 Our Boston employment attorneys can provide guidance, represent your interests, and ensure that your rights are protected throughout the process.

 Remember, filing a complaint for wage violations is an important step to protect your rights as an employee.
 By taking action, you not only seek justice for yourself but also contribute to ensuring fair treatment for all workers.